karmaniverous/aws-api-template/README.md

 Learn more about configuration validation here: http://slss.io/configuration-validation
 ```

-You can ignore this warning.
+You can ignore this warning and track the issue [here](https://github.com/serverless/serverless/issues/11611).

 ## User Accounts